Chamomile (Matricaria recutita, Chamaemelum nobile)

 Heat/tension is a great example of a tissue state that shows how to think differently about each.
 Both address heat/tension but think German when heat is the key symptom.
 Roman is better when tension dominates the picture.

-Both: helpful with irritated mucous membranes anywhere in the body or skin because of the mucilage and anti-inflammatory flavonoid content.
+Both: helpful with irritated mucous membranes anywhere in the body or skin because of the both contain soothing polysaccharides (but not true like marshmallow). and their anti-inflammatory flavonoid content.

 German chamomile: When tissue is red, hot inflamed and overreactive.
 Is the more cooling and softening of the two species – imagine heat just melting away.
 The deep blue chamazulene works well with things like eczema, gastritis, mucositis, IBS.
 Calming for the nervous system through anti‑inflammatory and mild anxiolytic flavonoids.